Deployment Guide

 cognito_domain = module.cognito.domain

-synapse_server_name = "chat-testing.thephenom.app"
+synapse_server_name = "chat-staging.thephenom.app"

 }